mattneary/Typical/README.md

 by making sum types of the form `a | b` with `T.Or(a, b, ...)`.
 There are also special types `T.Circular` and `T.Root` for use in recursive types and recursive function types, respectively.

+## Algebraic Types
+Typical supports product and sum types, by means of `T.Data` and `T.Enum`, respectively.

 ### Function Types
 You will, at times, wish to have a function accept another function as